 Imagine if your character’s death in a video game also causes your demise in real life — such a scenario sounds like something right out of a horror flick or British dystopian series Black Mirror.
 Terrifyingly, it’s set to become reality.
 It is true that new-age simulated games and gaming sets are blurring the lines between the physical and virtual worlds.
-However, Oculus founder Palmer Luckey is taking this to new extremes by claiming that his latest VR headset will literally kill the player when their gaming avatar or character dies.
+However, Oculus founder Palmer Luckey is taking this to new extremes by claiming that his latest VR gaming headset will literally kill the player when their video game avatar or character dies.

 In an ode to the famous Japanese light novel Sword Art Online, which was also adapted into an anime series, Luckey has developed this innovative VR (virtual reality) headset which can literally kill you, just like it happens in the novel.

 ‘God of War Ragnarok’ to ‘Evil West’: Hotly Awaited New Video Games Launching In November